 Think you got what it takes to go tiny?
 Join me for a workshop and ill teach you how to design and build the perfect tiny house for YOU, whatever you are.

-Kenton is a passionate tiny house educator who runs workshops across the continent (hes also an avid scientist).
+Kenton is a passionate tiny house educator who runs workshops across the continent.
 He runs a wide array of workshops to help others create awesome & sustainable homes, edible landscapes, and healthy communities.